 Overall our results support previous studies stating the importance of climatic conditions for growing ungulates at high elevations and latitudes [14,16,22].
 At high altitudes, in particular, animals can try to avoid heat stress by shifting their range to higher elevations [7] or eat during the night [47].
 Several large ungulate species have already been gradually becoming more abundant at higher elevations in the past 30 years [48].
 Indeed, our results are consistent with previous results, as they show that yearling chamois who were harvested at higher elevations, and thus, colder environments, have higher body mass than the ones living in lower elevations.
 Nonetheless, the survival chances of large individuals are better than that of smaller ones in harsh wintering conditions such as those found at high latitudes and elevations when food is scarce or unavailable [15,49].
 While a large body mass is positively correlated with snow depth, previous studies have not yet established a decrease in average snow depth in the Alps [22].
 These findings, combined with our results, suggest that ungulates are expressing such changes in phenotype to cope with warming spring and summer temperatures.
 Still, it remains to be understood if this body size change will be revealed as detrimental to surviving the harsh wintering conditions at high elevations.

-Our results show a phenotypic change in a wild, ungulate population that could lead to changes in life history traits with significant consequences for the population dynamics of the species.
-Body size is a fundamental determinant of individual survival and reproduction (e.g.) [50–53] and the warming climate could therefore act as a selective pressure with long-term effects [54].
+Our results show a phenotypic change in a wild ungulate population that could lead to changes in life-history traits with significant consequences for the species population dynamics.
+Body size is a fundamental determinant of individual survival and reproduction (e.g. [50–53]) and the warming climate could therefore act as a selective pressure with long-term effects [54].
 Further studies should monitor populations using long-term projects with marked individuals [55] to better investigate the ecological and evolutionary consequences of body size change in ungulates.

 Acknowledgements